enotspe/fortinet-2-elasticsearch/README.md

 - IoC enrichment: IoC in general has 2 sides: enriching a log that is currently being ingested, and enriching a log that has already been ingested.
 Both approachs are needed, and both have very different challenges.
 For the first one, we can tweak the geoip filter for such purpose, [like these guys do for assets](https://www.youtube.com/watch?v=8yf9DJ_TO6o).
 - Explore other ingest options: [Kafka](https://www.youtube.com/watch?v=KMbRoBbQUVw&feature=youtu.be) and [Rsyslog](https://github.com/enotspe/fortinet-2-elasticsearch/issues/37)

-Ingestion should be about fortifying raw logs as much as possible, so we can more input for doing analysis.
+Ingestion should be about fortifying raw logs as much as possible, so we can have more inputs for doing analysis.

 ### Plataform